Tusculum: Antiquity

 According to legend, the city was founded either by Telegonus, the son of Odysseus and Circe, or by the Latin king Latinus Silvius, a descendant of Aeneas, who according to Titus Livius was the founder of most of the towns and cities in Latium.
 The geographer Filippo Cluverio discounts these legends, asserting that the city was founded by Latins about three hundred years before the Trojan War.
 Funerary urns datable to the 8th–7th centuries BC demonstrate a human presence in the late phases of Latin culture in this area.

 Tusculum is first mentioned in history as an independent city-state with a king, a constitution and gods of its own.
-When Lucius Tarquinius Superbus, the last King of Rome, was expelled from the city in 509 BC, he sought military help from his son-in-law Octavius Mamilius, one of the leading men of Tusculum.
-After the war between Clusium and Rome failed to win back the throne for Tarquinius, he sought refuge with Mamilius in Tusculum.
+When Lucius Tarquinius Superbus, the last King of Rome, was expelled in 509 BC, and failed to win back his throne by making war on Rome, he sought refuge with his son-in-law Octavius Mamilius, one of the leading men of Tusculum.
 The Mamilii claimed to be descended from Telegonus, the founder of the city.
 Mamilius commanded the army of the Latins against the Romans at the Battle of Lake Regillus, where he was killed in 498 BC.
 This is the point at which Rome gained predominance among the Latin cities.

 The city walls can be dated between the 5th and 4th c.
 BC from the type and technique of construction, as visible on the North slope of the hill.

 According to some accounts Tusculum subsequently became an ally of Rome, incurring the frequent hostilities of the other Latin cities.
 In 460 BC a Sabine named Appius Herdonius occupied the Capitol.
 Of the Latin cities, only Tusculum quickly sent troops, commanded by the dictator Lucius Mamilius, to help the Romans.
 Together with the forces of the consul Publius Valerius Poplicola they were able to quash the revolt.

 In 458 BC the Aequi attacked Tusculum and captured its citadel.
 Because of the assistance given Rome the previous year, the Romans came to their defense, and helped regain the citadel, with soldiers under the command of Lucius Quinctius Cincinnatus, who defeated the Aequi at the battle of Mount Algidus.